susanne-sundseth/Git-GH-for-writers/Section 1 Getting Started.md

 Also called revision control systems or control source systems.

-**Collaboration**: With version control systems, multiple users manage the versions as if the files all had the same name, unlike intro-v1.text, intro-v2.txt, intro-v3.txt, etc.
+**Collaboration**: With version control systems, multiple users manage the versions as if the files all had the same name (unlike intro-v1.text, intro-v2.txt, intro-v3.txt, etc.)

 ### Git Innovations